 If you are not satisfied with the results of Open Book, Board of Review is the next step.
-Board of Review is scheduled for Wednesday,

-June 4, 2008, 5:30 to 7:30 p.m. in Council Chambers, City Hall.
-Objection forms and a Board of Review Guide for Property Owners will be available in the Clerk's Office May 15, 2008.
-Objection forms must be completed and submitted to the City Clerk prior to Board of Review.
+Board of Review is scheduled for Wednesday, June 6, 2007, 5:30 to 7:30 p.m. in Council Chambers, City Hall.
+Objection forms and a Board of Review Guide for Property Owners will be available in the Clerk's Office May 9, 2007.
+Objection forms must be completed and submitted to the City Clerk.